Is your CBD extract sourced from hemp or marijuana?

 What is the difference between hemp oil and CBD oil?

-CBD oil is extracted from the the hemp plant’s flowers, leaves, stems, and stalk — everything but the seed.
-CBD extract is usually combined with a carrier oil like hemp seed oil or olive oil to make it more palatable to make it an ideal vehicle for topical products.
-Hemp seed oil is a nutrient-rich extract derived from the seeds of the hemp plant, which contains no cannabinoids, including CBD and THC.
-However, it contains a high-nutritional value; including ample protein and omega fatty acids.
-Hence it is a popular ingredient in health foods and cosmetics.
-CBD oil is extracted from cannabis flowers from industrial hemp.
+CBD oil is extracted from the hemp plant’s flowers, leaves, stems, and stalk — everything but the seed.
+CBD extract is usually combined with a carrier oil like hemp seed oil, olive oil, or coconut oil to make it more palatable or to make it an ideal vehicle for topical products.
+Hemp seed oil is a nutrient-rich extract derived from the seeds of the hemp plant, which contains little to no cannabinoids, including CBD and THC.
+However, it contains a high nutritional value; including ample protein and omega fatty acids.
+Hence it is a popular ingredient in health foods, supplements, and cosmetics.

 How long do the effects of CBD oil last for?